 This ride has a lot of character and a wide appeal so it tends to draw long lines.
 Try to get on this one early in the day.
 If you do get stuck in a long queue, there are some pretty fun interactive features.
 The best of them involve blowing up some dynamite that you can time to erupt next to some riding passengers.

 Talking too much about this attraction might ruin the fun.
 The greatest part of this attraction is the buildup before getting on the ride itself.

 Disney plays a lot of anxiety-building tricks to ramp up the anticipation.
 The ride itself happens via an on rails “dune buggy” trail through the mansion.
-There is a variety of special visual effects that run the gamut from jump scares to downright goofy.
+A variety of special visual effects run the gamut from jump scares to downright goofy.
 So don’t worry about taking younger kids along for the ride.

 The Seven Dwarfs Mine Train is comparable to Big Thunder Mountain but toned down a bit in intensity.
 There are no loops or steep drops.
 This ride seemed to be geared even more towards children or those who prefer milder rides.
 The only difference in the coaster’s mechanics is in the carriages.
 They sway freely from side to side with each curvy turn.

 Those who brave the mines here will be rewarded with an elaborately designed set of the seven dwarfs inside.
 The outside design is a pretty sight too: a lush forested environment.